-"Pipeline" [18] is very applicable to most files, as the concept it touches (function calls) is widely used all across JavaScript.
-This is by far the best result, and it found matches in almost all files that Babel [8] managed to parse.
+"Pipeline" [20] is applicable to most files, as the concept it touches (function calls) is widely used when writing JavaScript code.
+Our tool found matches in almost all files that Babel [8] managed to parse, and the transformed files are correct.